SkyITManagement/coding-challenge-3/README.md

 ## Introduction

 Welcome to the coding challenge for new software engineer interns at GBCS Group!
-This challenge is designed to test your ability to work with React hooks within a Next.js application.
-You will be creating a to-do list component that demonstrates your understanding of state management and side effects in React.
+This challenge is designed to test your ability to work with FastAPI, create endpoints and send POST requests.

 ## Coding Challenge

 ### Objective

-Create a React component that functions as a to-do list using the `useState` and `useEffect` hooks in a Next.js application.

-### Requirements

-1. **Component:** The component should allow users to add and mark tasks as completed.
-2. **useState Hook:** Use the `useState` hook to manage the state of the to-do list and individual tasks.
-3. **useEffect Hook:** Use the `useEffect` hook to log a message to the console whenever the list of tasks changes.
+Your task is to set up a simple FastAPI project, create a POST endpoint, send a POST request and then record a quick video showing a successful request and response while explaining your thought process.

 ### Steps to Complete the Challenge